 Time Flies (May 8, 1944)

-Released on May 8, 1944: A beautiful, young 1944 music hall star uses a time machine to visit England during the days of Queen Elizabeth I.
+Released on May 8, 1944: (running time 1 hour and 24 minutes) A beautiful, young 1944 music hall star uses a time machine to visit England during the days of Queen Elizabeth I.

 Produced by Edward Black